St Anselm Hall, Manchester: Association & Scholarships

-The history of the St Anselm Hall Association, the Hall’s alumni group, can traced back to the 1930s, when the annual reunion dinner was first held.
-In the late 1940s, Warden Ronald Preston and two of his senior students, Thomas Lawrenson and Lawrence Tremlett, (both themselves former residents) wrote to every old Anselmian, inviting them to a revived reunion dinner, the practice having fallen away during the war.
+The history of the St Anselm Hall Association, the hall's alumni group, can be traced back to the 1930s, when the annual reunion dinner was first held.
+In the late 1940s, warden Ronald Preston and two of his senior students, Thomas Lawrenson and Lawrence Tremlett, (both themselves former residents) wrote to every old Anselmian, inviting them to a revived reunion dinner, the practice having fallen away during the war.
 This led to the formal establishment of the St Anselm Hall Association in 1954.
-The Association is open to all former students, many of whom join on their departure from the hall.
-Since 2012, the Association has also welcomed ‘Associate Members’, that is, those who did not live at St Anselm but nevertheless are linked to it in some way.
-Today the Association, besides its annual summer reunion, hosts several events through the year including, amongst others, the London Dinner, Sports Day and Slemsiversity Challenge.
+The association is open to all former students, many of whom join on their departure from the hall.
+Since 2012, the association has also welcomed 'Associate Members', that is, those who did not live at St Anselm but nevertheless are linked to it in some way.
+Today the association, besides its annual summer reunion, hosts several events through the year including, amongst others, the London Dinner, Sports Day and Slemsiversity Challenge.

-St Anselm Hall Association has long offered support to the activities of St Anselm Hall, with previous projects including the funding of the multi-gym, purchasing of sports equipment and, in the 2020-2021 session, supporting the ‘JCR in Exile Society’.
+St Anselm Hall Association has long offered support to the activities of St Anselm Hall, with previous projects including the funding of the multi-gym, purchasing of sports equipment and, in the 2020–2021 session, supporting the 'JCR in Exile Society'.

-The Hall, in conjunction with the Alumni Association, also awards a number of scholarships to residents each year.
+The hall, in conjunction with the Alumni Association, also awards a number of scholarships to residents each year.

 The Preston Scholarship

-Named after the Hall's eighth Warden, Ronald Preston, the Preston Scholarship awards a minimum of £500 each year to one or more students who have made a significant contribution to hall life.
-Every recipient has their name recorded on an honours board in the Dining Hall.
+Named after the hall's eighth warden, Ronald Preston, the Preston Scholarship awards a minimum of £500 each year to one or more students who have made a significant contribution to hall life.
+Every recipient has their name recorded on an honours board in the dining hall.
 This scholarship, established in 2005, is awarded through a competitive application process.
 All submissions are reviewed by an independent sub-committee of St Anselm Hall alumni.

 The Dyer Scholarship for Sports

-The Scholarship for Sports, worth £400, is awarded to a returning student (a student who has previously lived in the hall) who has significantly contributed to the development of the Hall’s sporting activities.
-The Dyer Sports Scholarship is awarded at the beginning of the academic year and aims to empower and sustain the recipient to continue building a sports programme for the Hall.
-The successful student is selected by the scholarship benefactor, Dr. Peter Dyer, in concert with the Warden.
+The Scholarship for Sports, worth £400, is awarded to a returning student (a student who has previously lived in the hall) who has significantly contributed to the development of the hall's sporting activities.
+The Dyer Sports Scholarship is awarded at the beginning of the academic year and aims to empower and sustain the recipient to continue building a sports programme for the hall.
+The successful student is selected by the scholarship benefactor, Dr. Peter Dyer, in concert with the warden.